An explicit mean-covariance parameterization for multivariate response linear regression: Models connected to the parametric link

-The parameterization in \eqref{covariance_parameterization} can also be motivated by a multivariate response ``error-in-variables'' linear regression model.
+The parameterization in \eqref{covariance_parameterization} holds under a multivariate response ``errors-in-variables'' linear regression model.
 Consider the special case of \eqref{eq:multivariate_model} where for a latent (non-random) predictor $z_i \in \mathbb{R}^p$ for the $i$th subject, $y_i$ is assumed to be a realization of

-where the $\tilde{\epsilon}_i$'s are independent and identically distributed with ${\rm E}(\tilde{\epsilon}_i) = 0,$ ${\rm Cov}(\tilde{\epsilon}_i) = \gamma_*^2 I_q,$ for $i=1,\dots, n.$ Suppose we cannot measure $z_i$ exactly for $i=1, \dots, n$.
-Instead, we observe a realization of $\mathbf{X}_i = z_i + \mathbf{U}_i$ where the $\mathbf{U}_i$'s are independent and identically distributed with $E(\mathbf{U}_i) = 0$ and ${\rm Cov}(\mathbf{U}_i) = \sigma_{*u}^2 I_p$ for $i = 1, \dots, n$; and $\mathbf{U}_i$ is independent of $\tilde{\epsilon}_i$.
+where the $\widetilde{\epsilon}_i$'s are independent and identically distributed with ${\rm E}(\widetilde{\epsilon}_i) = 0,$ ${\rm Cov}(\widetilde{\epsilon}_i) = \gamma_*^2 I_q,$ for $i=1,\dots, n.$ Suppose we cannot measure $z_i$ exactly for $i=1, \dots, n$.
+Instead, we observe a realization of $\mathbf{X}_i = z_i + \mathbf{U}_i$ where the $\mathbf{U}_i$'s are independent and identically distributed with ${\rm E}(\mathbf{U}_i) = 0$ and ${\rm Cov}(\mathbf{U}_i) = \sigma_{*u}^2 I_p$ for $i = 1, \dots, n$; and $\mathbf{U}_i$ is independent of $\widetilde{\epsilon}_i$.
 It follows that